n-mac/n-mac.github.io/_posts/2020-05-25-the-analytics-funnel.md

-### The Analytics Funnel
-## From data capture to data analysis
+### From data capture to data analysis

-# This is where I would type in some text that explains
+This is where I would type in some text that explains the analytics funnel